HVAIDH5/GeminiDocs-backend/README.md

     ```

 ## Usage
-Once the application is running, you can interact with the document management system via the provided API endpoints or UI (if applicable).
+Once the application is running, you can interact with the document management system via the provided API endpoints.
 Features like document summarization, Q&A, and search capabilities will be available based on the inputs provided.